teb0ho/LetterDigitCombo/README.md

 # LetterDigitCombo
-A program that generates all possible combinations of Letter-Digit-Letter-Digit combinations
+A program that generates all possible combinations of Letter-Digit-Letter-Digit combos